-Since outdoor applications are the easiest way to use rainwater, this is the first place ECOVIE will look to estimate your water consumption when designing your rainwater collection system.
-Because your actual use can vary significantly from the EPA's estimates, we will estimate just how much you need and then design a system to meet your needs.
+Since outdoor applications are the easiest way to use rainwater, requiring no addtional treatment once it reaches the tank, this is the first place ECOVIE will look to estimate your water consumption when designing your rainwater collection system.
+We primarily look at irrigation and cooling tower make up (for commercial buildings).
+Because your actual use can vary significantly from the EPA's estimates, we will estimate just how much you actually need and then design a system to meet your needs.

 Before we estimate your outdoor watering needs, however, we'll inspect your irrigation system to determine whether it's working as efficiently as possible.
 We'll check for leaks and make sure that its sprays are going directly to the plants and areas intended.

 Since irrigation systems are notorious water wasters, a first step toward designing a rainwater system is to optimize your irrigation system and convert as much as possible to drip irrigation.
 Drip irrigation uses 40-60% less water than standard spray irrigation and hydrates plants more efficiently.
 At ECOVIE, we'll optimize your irrigation system to make sure you are only using water where it is needed.